 Health and human development in a global context

-This unit examines health and wellbeing, and human development in a global context.
-Students use data to investigate health status and burden of disease in different countries, exploring factors that contribute to health inequalities between and within countries.
-They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade, and the mass movement of people.
+In this unit, students examine health and human development in a global context.
+They use data to investigate health status and human development in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which people live.
+Students build their understanding of health in a global context through examining changes in health status over time and studying the key concept of sustainability.
+They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade, tourism, conflict and the mass movement of people.

 Selection advice